TeHikuMedia/Kaitiakitanga-License/README.md

 If you'd like to use or adapt this license, you must first reach out and have a kōrero (chat) with us.
-You cannot take what is in this repo and use it for your own purposes without first reaching out to us (Te Hiku Media, the creators of this license).
+You cannot take what is in this repo and use it for your own purposes without first reaching out to Te Hiku Media, the creators of this license.

 We will always make time to help indigenous and other underrepresented groups.